HOW WE'VE EVOLVED

 The Future

-ASAI’s direction has led to where we are today.
+Aspen Street Architect’s mission has led us to where we are today.
 We have maintained our roots and established lasting relationships.
-We have grown in specialty and knowledge, but our strength is still where it was in the beginning.
-Practical, cost effective, sustainable design solutions from commercial and institutional endeavors, to more technical healthcare and educational environments.
+We have grown in specialty and knowledge, but our core strength remains where it was in the beginning.
+We strive for sustainable design solutions that are practical and cost effective for projects ranging from commercial and institutional endeavors to technical healthcare and educational environments.

-Also, every employee at ASAI has a significant role in our success.
-Under David Hitchcock’s guidance, ASAI early on became and is still today, an employee owned corporation.
+Every employee at Aspen Street Architects Inc. has a significant role in our success.
+Under David Hitchcock’s guidance, Aspen Street early on became and is still, an employee-owned corporation.
 We are invested in the development and growth of each employee to the betterment of the firm and the services we offer to our clients.
-And although small in number, our core leadership can boost of over 150 years of experience in the design and construction industry.
+Although small in number, we are proud to have maintained a successful firm for over 40 years.